build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 sys    0m25.774s
 ```

 Navigate to the `target/release` directory and the `rust-link-shortener` binary will be there ready for launch.
-To launch it run `./rust-link-shortener`.
+To launch it run command `./rust-link-shortener`.
 The application is configured to run on port 8000 and listen on all interfaces for the purposes of this demo.

 ## Compiling for AWS Graviton (ARM64)

-On your `c6g.xlarge` instance navigate to the `building-rust-applications-for-aws-graviton` directory and run the following command to build the application:
+On your `c6g.xlarge` instance, navigate to the `building-rust-applications-for-aws-graviton` directory and run the following command to build the application:

 ```rust
 cargo build --release
 ```

-When the build is finished, you should see output like the following:
+When the build is finished, you should see output as following:

 ```shell
 Finished release [optimized] target(s) in 3m 27s